 Project SAFE is Cal State L.A.'s campus-related violence against women prevention program.

-Project SAFE is a collaborative effort among Cal State L.A.'s Student Health Center, University Police, Cross-Cultural Centers, Center for Student Development and Programs, Educational Participation in Communities, Alumni Association, Student Housing; and the East Los Angeles Women's Center (ELAWC), Center for the Pacific Asian Family (CPAF), Los Angeles District Attorney's Office, Los Angeles City Attorney's Office, and LAC+USC Medical Center, the Project's community partners.
+Project SAFE is a collaborative effort among Cal State L.A.'s Student Health Center, members of University Police, Cross Cultural Centers, Center for Student Development and Programs; and community partners including the East Los Angeles

-Project SAFE is supported by

-Grant No. 2002-WA-BX-0012

-awarded by the Office on Violence

-Against Women, Office of Justice Programs,
+Women's Center.

-U.S. Department of Justice.
-Points of view in this

-document are those of the author and do not necessarily represent the official position or policies of the

-U.S. Department of Justice.
+Project SAFE was originally supported by Grant No. 2002-WA-BX-0012 awarded by the Office on Violence Against Women, U.S. Department of Justice.
+Points of view in this document are those of the author and do not necessarily represent the official position or policies of the U.S. Department of Justice.